nicksp/mighty-react-snippets/README.md

 After install just type one of the shortcuts below and hit tab to expand the snippet in your editor.
 Only works on files already saved as `.js` or `.jsx`.

 Continue hitting tab to cycle through and highlight common editing points in a snippet.
 The `${N}` syntax in the examples below denote the highlight points.

-## Available Commands

-This section is in progress.
-Will come out soon.

 ## License